basilfx/SubDaap/README.md

 ## Installation
 This application was designed as a gateway between SubSonic and iTunes.
 Therefore, it's recommended to install this on the same system where you would access iTunes on.
 It can be installed on a central server, however.

-* Clone this repository
+* Clone this repository.
-* Install dependencies via `pip install -r requirements.txt`
+* Install dependencies via `pip install -r requirements.txt`.
 * Copy `config.ini.default` to `config.ini` and edit as desired.
 * `chmod 700 config.ini`, so others cannot view your credentials!